ItsPyDevs/Simple-Python-WebHook-Nuker/README.md

 # Simple-Python-WebHook-Nuker
 Send Discord Message With WebHook !

-#> Launch
+> Launch

-first you need to install pkg in your pc:
+first thing you need to do is to install pkg in your pc with these cmd:

-run this cmd:

 *pip install time discord*

-And For Lunch the Nuker:
+And Lunch the Nuker:

 *py nuke.py*